festlv/mavbridge/README.md

 MAVBridge
 ------------------

-MAVBridge is an ESP8266 based serial MAVLink <-> wireless bridge.
-It is compatible with MAVLink v1.0 specification.
+MAVBridge is stand-alone ESP8266 based serial MAVLink <-> wireless bridge.
+It is compatible with MAVLink v1.0 specification and

 Compatibility has been tested with:

-* PX4 Pixhawk hardware
+* Pixhawk hardware (PX4 and ArduPilot flight stacks)
 * APMPlanner
 * MissionPlanner
 * DroidTower
 * qGroundcontrol

-Serial port side supports up to 921600 baud rate and supports any commonly used baud rates (9600, 57600, 115200).
+* MAVProxy

-On wifi side, access-point and client modes are supported (even simultaneously).
+Device has built-in web interface for configuration and status.

 At the moment, only UDP transport layer is supported.
 TCP support is work-in-progress (functionality is there, but ESP runs out of RAM and crashes